DarkAbayo/udacity_fastAPI-MLModel/README.md

 - Use `$PORT` environment variable (provided by Render) for the port
 - Ensure all dependencies are listed in `requirements.txt`
 - Model files should be committed to the repository or loaded from external storage (S3, etc.)

-For detailed German documentation, see the `/docs` folder.

-## Documentation

-Detailed German documentation for beginners is available in the `/docs` folder.
-This documentation includes:
-- Background knowledge and concepts
-- Step-by-step explanations
-- Detailed implementation guides
-- Troubleshooting tips

 ## Dataset Information